wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 3. Upload the "vcita-contact-form" folder to your server in "/wp-content/plugins" directory.
 4. Back on the admin panel click the "Plugins" menu on the left.
 5. You should see the vCita Contact Form plugin listed in the available plugins.
 Click the "Activate" link below the plugin name.
-6. Click "Next Gen Contact Form by vCita" under the "Plugins" menu.
+6. Click "Contact Form by vCita" under the "Plugins" menu.
 7. Enter your e-mail address, first and last name and click "Save Settings".
 8. Follow instructions sent to you by email from vCita.com to complete configuration.
 <br>